Content

 ```

-The hint engine watches every tool call across 6 layers — error recovery, composite suggestions, repetition detection, sequence detection, learned patterns, and success guidance.
-When it sees the same error→recovery pattern 3+ times, it promotes it to a permanent rule across sessions.
+The hint engine watches every tool call across 9 categories — error recovery, blocking page detection, composite suggestions, repetition detection, sequence detection, pagination detection, learned patterns, success guidance, and setup hints.
+When it sees the same error→recovery pattern 3+ times, it promotes it to a permanent rule across sessions via the Pattern Learner.

 | | Playwright | OpenChrome | Savings |